 Compare Low Balance Transfer Fee Credit Cards

-How long will my balance transfer take?
+How long does a 0% balance transfer take?

-How can I pay off My debt after the transfer?
+How much money can I transfer?

 What will my credit limit be?

-Will my credit record matter?
+Does my credit record matter?

 Yes.
 Your lender will decide your eligibility for a balance transfer, as well as credit limits and APR based on your credit record.
 Often, the top deals are only available to those with a clean credit record.

 More credit cards

 Money Advice Service - The government's Money Advice Service website provides concise, unbiased information on choosing and using credit cards as well as handy tools such as credit card calculators.